 Flood Information Center

 The links listed below contain information regarding flooding and development in the floodplain.
 This information includes brochures, flood maps, elevation certificate information, an annual progress report for Des Moines projects identified in the Polk County Hazard Mitigation Plan, and links to FEMA's "Flood Smart" and flood insurance websites.
-The tabs at the bottom of the page also contain important information and safety tips for before, during, and after a flood event.
+The tabs at the bottom of the page contain Frequently Asked Questions as well as important information / safety tips for before, during, and after a flood event.
 If you have any questions regarding this information or if you are seeking additional information about the floodplain or floodplain development, please contact the Permit & Development Center staff at 515-283-4200.

 - FEMA "Floodsmart" Website

 - FEMA Flood Maps